 You may be able to meditate for much longer than 5 minutes, and if so that’s great!
 But, the goal here is not for how long.
 Its about developing your morning meditation routine as a habit.
 So let’s just start with a simple 5 minutes and build from there.

-Now, in the direction of keeping it simple, please do yourself a favor; DO NOT concern yourself with anything beyond the simplicity of sitting with your eyes closed for the next 5 minutes.
+Now, in the direction of keeping it simple, please do yourself a favour; DO NOT concern yourself with anything beyond the simplicity of sitting with your eyes closed for the next 5 minutes.

 You might think that you’re supposed to sit in a certain way, breathe a certain way, etc. Worrying about these details or thinking that you need to research it before you start, is really oversimplifying the process.
 And, will almost certainly delay you from starting.